ayush1999/Extending-SymPy-Functionalities/README.md

 <a href="https://github.com/sympy/sympy">SymPy- Github</a>

 I'll be adding some new stuff that is currently not available in SymPy.
+Also, other libraries will be used whenever necessary.
 For this, I'll be using the SymPy package itself.</br>
 P.S.
 Made using SymPy 1.1 </br>